safetytwin/share/docs/service_installation.md

    ExecStart=/path/to/safetytwin/share/venv/bin/python3 /path/to/safetytwin/share/scripts/start_rest_api.py start --log-file /var/log/safetytwin/rest_api.log --pid-file /var/run/safetytwin/rest_api.pid
    ```

-4. **Module import errors**: If you see "ModuleNotFoundError: No module named 'daemon'" in the logs, it means the `python-daemon` package is not installed.
+4. **Module import errors**:

+   a. **Missing python-daemon**: If you see "ModuleNotFoundError: No module named 'daemon'" in the logs, it means the `python-daemon` package is not installed.
 Install it with:

    ```bash
    # Activate the virtual environment